-There is a symmetry along some frequency value (ω=1 in this example) in both eigenvalues, so that along ω=1 is reflected to symetry of etR (etR|ω=1+ω0=etR|ω=1-ω0T, ∀ ω0).
-The point, ω=1 is a critical point, in a sence that the real part of . λ1 is maximal (equals to 0.5) and the real part of λ2 is minimal (equals to -1).
-Due to the complex conjugate pair property, we can observe in both eigenvalues: when the real part is constant (-0.25 in this example), then the imaginary part varies and; when the real varies, then the imaginary part remains zero.
-Notice that if we refer to Table 3-4 item C, we have the following real LPTV system matrix:
+The eigenvalue frequencies are symmetric about some frequencies (ω=1 in this example), so that etR is reflected about ω=1 (i.e., etR|ω=1+ω0=etR|ω=1-ω0T ∀ ω0).
+The point ω=1 is thus a critical point in the sense that the real part of λ1 is maximal (=0.5) and the real part of λ2 is minimal (=−1).
+Given the complex conjugate pair property, the imaginary part varies when the real part is constant (−0.25 in this example), and the imaginary part is zero when the real part varies.
+Note that, referring to rows C of Tables 3 and 4, we have the following real LPTV system matrix: